Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Experiments

 \subsubsection{Experimental setup}

 We implement the transformer that we theorize about (\cref{assumption:transformer}).
 For comparison, we also train a long short-term memory (LSTM) \citep{Hochreiter97}.
-Models are trained on strings of length up to $40$, and tested on strings ranging from length $41$ to $500$.
+Models are trained on strings up to length $40$, and tested on strings of length $41--500$.
 Each experiment is run with $5$ different random seeds and $3$ learning rates.
 We consider a transformer to have successfully recognized a language if it achieves $100\%$ accuracy in at least one of the runs.
 Details of the experimental setup and model configurations are provided in \cref{app:experimental_setup}.